Australia Work Visa

 State sponsorship (190 visa) 5 points

-Skilled spouse or de facto partner (Age, Skills & English language requirements to be met) 10 points
+Skilled spouse or de facto partner (Age, Skills & English requirements met) 10 points

-Spouse or de facto partner with ‘competent English’ (No need to meet Skills requirement or age factor) 5 points
+Spouse or de facto partner with competent English 5 points

-Applicants without a spouse or de facto partner or where a spouse is an Australia citizen or PR holder 10 points
+Applicants without a spouse/de facto partner or with an Australian citizen/PR spouse 10 points

 Relative or regional sponsorship (491 visa) 15 points

-The Australian government devised the General Skilled Migration program (Skillselect) in 2013 to replace the Australian skilled worker visas.
+The Australian government devised the General Skilled Migration program (Skillselect) in 2013 to replace the Skilled work visa Australia.
 The Skillselect is designed to assess the skills of applicants under a point-based system so that immigrants with the right skills can be selected.
 The applicants are given points under the following criteria:

 • Age: Those between the ages of 25 and 32 score the most points while those above 45 do not gain any points.